Met Police called a ‘disgrace’ for arresting volunteers on coronation day

 Three individuals – a 37-year-old woman, a 59-year-old woman and a 47-year-old man – were transported to a south London police station, where they underwent questioning.

-Jamie Klinger, co-founder of Reclaim These Streets, a leading campaign group which focuses on policing, neighbourhood safety, and protest rights, said the volunteers were “wearing protective Hi Viz that clearly demonstrated that they were who they said they were” as she noted the Met Police supports the scheme.
+Jamie Klingler, co-founder of Reclaim These Streets, a leading campaign group which focuses on policing, neighbourhood safety, and protest rights, said the volunteers were “wearing protective Hi Viz that clearly demonstrated that they were who they said they were” as she noted the Met Police supports the scheme.

 She added: “But why listen to reasonable explanations?
 Why believe women?
 Why use common sense when you can wield your power and hold volunteers in custody for 15 hours for doing the work that the Met refuses to do.